-- A. Read the path from right to left to learn the exact location of the Misc Files folder.
-Your path will differ from the one in the figure. - B. Click this arrow to display the subfolders of the Chapter 4 folder. - c.
-Point to the arrow for your drive letter to display the subfolders of your drive. - D. Click This PC to navigate there.
+- A Read the path from right to left to learn the exact location of the Misc Files folder.
+Yours will differ from the figure. - B Click this arrow to display the subfolders of the Chapter 4 folder. - G Point to the arrow for your drive letter to display the subfolders of your drive. - D Click This PC to navigate there.

-- E. Click Recent Locations and choose Misc Files. - F. Click to the right of the path to view the path as a text string rather than as clickable buttons. - G. Click anywhere in the files pane to deselect the path and return the address bar to its default view.
+- Click Recent Locations and choose Misc Files. - Click to the right of the path to view the path as a text string rather than as clickable buttons. - G Click anywhere in the files pane to deselect the path and return the address bar to its default view.